-Dr Joseph Dunne is a performance practitioner and member of Tracing the Pathway Collective; he is also Rose Bruford College’s research assistant.
+Dr Joseph Dunne is a performance practitioner and former member of Tracing the Pathway Collective; he is also Rose Bruford College’s research assistant.
 His practice is rooted in site-based performance and documentation and archiving strategies.
 This article is a precis of his residencies in Finland and Greenland as part of Tracing the Pathway’s Fluid Ecologies project.

 We are four bodies, each unique and fixed, yet porous.
 We are one shifting whole – an ecology dependent on its constituent parts.
 As a fluid mass we merge and collide with other beings that we encounter along our path, and thus new perspectives forge an itinerant-based knowledge.

 In May and June 2015 I began the Fluid Ecologies project with my company, Tracing the Pathway.
 For five days we were artists in residence at the LAPSody Festival at the Theatre Academy University of the Arts in Helsinki.
 Shortly afterwards we travelled to Nuuk, Greenland, to take part in the PSi conference Fluid States North: Performances of Unknowing.